Tangle Equations, the Jones conjecture, slopes of surfaces in tangle complements, and q-deformed rationals: Abstract

 \section{Abstract}

 We study systems of $2$-tangle equations

 which play an important role in the analysis of enzyme actions on DNA strands.

-We show the benefits of considering such systems in the context of framed tangles and, in particular, we conjecture that in this setting each such system has at most one solution $X.$ We prove a version of this statement for rational tangles.

-More importantly, we show that the Jones conjecture implies that if a system of tangle equations has a rational solution then that solution is unique among all tangles.
-This result potentially opens a door to a purely topological line of attack on the Jones conjecture.
+We show that every system of framed tangle equations has at most one framed rational solution.
+Furthermore, we show that the Jones Unknot conjecture implies that if a system of tangle equations has a rational solution then that solution is unique among all $2$-tangles.
+This result potentially opens a door to a purely topological disproof of the Jones Unknot conjecture.

+We introduce the notion of the Kauffman bracket ratio $\{T\}_q\in \Q(q)$ of any $2$-tangle $T$ and we conjecture that for $q=1$ it is the slope of meridionally incompressible surfaces in $D^3-T$.
+We prove that conjecture for algebraic $T$.
+We also prove that for rational $T$, the brackets $\{T\}_q$ coincide with the $q$-rationals of \cite{MO}.

-Additionally, we relate systems of tangle equations to the Cosmetic Surgery Conjecture.
+Additionally, we relate systems of tangle equations to the Cosmetic Surgery Conjecture and the Nugatory Crossing Conjecture.

-Furthermore, we establish a number of properties of the Kauffman bracket $([T]_0,[T]_\infty)$ of $2$-tangles $T$ for the purpose of the proofs of the above results, which are of their own independent interest.
-In particular, we show that the Kauffman bracket ratio $Q(T)=[T]_\infty/[T]_0$ quantizes continued fraction expansions of rationals.
-Furthermore, we prove that for algebraic tangles $Q(T)$ determines the slope of incompressible surfaces in $D^3\smallsetminus T$.